Open Bible with journal finding the best place to start reading the Bible

 If you are starting on a Bible reading plan, make sure that you are doing it for the right reasons.
 It can be easy to start a new plan and just check off the box each day without really letting the words settle into your heart and mind.
 Reading the Bible should draw you closer to God and help you understand His infinite love better and not just become another thing you have to do each day.

 If you don’t have a Bible, you can get a beautiful Bible here.
 While you don’t need any specific tools to read the Bible, you may also want to get a Prayer Journal to keep track of what you are learning and praying for.
-There are many options online, or you can start with this free one below.
+A good study Bible can be helpful as you learn and discover new things.

 Praying the promises of God challenge signup